AllisonJiao/IntelliDish/documentation/M3_Requirements_and_Design.md

 ### **3.2.
 Actors Description**
 1. **User**
    - The user provides the IntelliDish app with inputs such as available ingredients and cuisine preferences.
 The user can also manage their recipes and friends.
-   - For now, we have made the design choice that all users need to log in or be authenticated to use IntelliDish.
+   - For now, we have made the design choice that all users need to log in to use IntelliDish.

 2. **AI API**
    - Provides possible recipes based on user input.